David G. Hebert: Music globalization, transculturation and hybridity

-According to Roberta Pike, Hebert asserts that "research is needed to explore the role of culture in music education."
+According to Roberta Pike, Hebert asserts that “research is needed to explore the role of culture in music education.”
 From a global perspective, Hebert has examined how musical practices, technologies, and genres are adopted into new contexts, including educational and religious traditions within institutions.
 In addition to research on Japanese composers, he has studied brass bands among Tongans and New Zealand Maori, jazz and popular music in the United States, Christmas music in Finland, multicultural and indigenous music education in Guyana, the learning of Indian music outside of Asia, and some cross-cultural music exchange projects in New Zealand and Ghana.
-Hebert has written of inherent tensions between originality and institutionalization, and contends that musical hybrid projects should be "recognized as the potential wellsprings of new musical traditions."
+Hebert has written of inherent tensions between originality and institutionalization, and contends that musical hybrid projects should be “recognized as the potential wellsprings of new musical traditions.”
 In 2008 at Boston University, he taught a course on the topic of "Music Transculturation and Hybridity".
 Hebert's research on this topic builds on the scholarship of Bruno Nettl, Margaret Kartomi, Mark Slobin, Timothy Taylor, and Tina Ramnarine.
-He twice served as keynote speaker for conferences on Music and Globalization in Poland, and the resulting book Music Glocalization has been described as "highly original" and "the first comprehensive account of how the notion of ‘glocalization’ may be useful in rethinking nationality in music and the use of local musical traditions that serve as a means for global strategies."
+He twice served as keynote speaker for conferences on Music and Globalization in Poland, and the resulting book Music Glocalization has been described as “highly original” and “the first comprehensive account of how the notion of ‘glocalization’ may be useful in rethinking nationality in music and the use of local musical traditions that serve as a means for global strategies.”
 In the book, Hebert collaborated with Polish musicologist Mikolaj Rykowski to introduce theoretical models and the term ‘glocklization’, which combines the glocal concept with a Glock pistol, to indicate unbalanced forms of glocalization perceived as destructive to cultural heritage.

 Pluralism and music institutions

-Hebert's work has also addressed the challenges of representing cultural diversity and embracing pluralism in music education, claiming for music a unique role in intercultural communication.
+Hebert's work has also addressed the challenges of representing cultural diversity and embracing pluralism in music education, claiming music has a unique role in intercultural communication.
 He has advocated for popular music pedagogy and world music pedagogy as innovative approaches for reaching a wider population of students.
-Teacher educators have noted that Hebert "guides the reader toward a sociological understanding" of diversity, and offers "suggestions for 'empowering music teachers to respond appropriately to the complexity of ethnic differences'."
-Extending in directions pioneered by his PhD mentor Patricia Shehan Campbell, Hebert has also written of "the challenges of multicultural teaching in music" and "the central role that ethnic identity plays in musical meaning and engagement."
+Teacher educators have noted that Hebert “guides the reader toward a sociological understanding” of diversity, and offers “suggestions for 'empowering music teachers to respond appropriately to the complexity of ethnic differences'.”
+Extending in directions pioneered by his PhD mentor Patricia Shehan Campbell, Hebert has also written of “the challenges of multicultural teaching in music” and “the central role that ethnic identity plays in musical meaning and engagement.”
 His research in this area has often been in collaboration with Nordic scholars, including Eva Saether and Marja Heimonen.
 Along with William Coppola and Patricia Shehan Campbell, he co-authored Teaching World Music in Higher Education as vol.7 of the Routledge World Music Pedagogy series.